Sejo of Joseon: Rise to power

 Following the death of King Sejong in 1450, Suyang's ill brother, Yi Hyang (later known as King Munjong), took the throne but died two years later, and the crown passed to his 12-year-old son, Yi Hongwi (posthumously named King Danjong).
-The new monarch was too young to rule the nation, and the government was controlled by Chief State Councillor Hwangbo In and General Kim Chongsŏ, who was the Left State Councillor.
-As Kim Chongsŏ and his faction used the chance to extend the power of court officials against royal family members, the tension between him and Suyang greatly increased not only Suyang himself, but his younger brother, Grand Prince Anpyeong, also sought an opportunity to take control of the country.
+The new monarch was too young to rule the nation, and the government was controlled by Chief State Councilor Hwangbo In and General Kim Chongsŏ, who was the Left State Councilor.
+As Kim Chongsŏ and his faction used the chance to extend the power of court officials against royal family members, the tension between him and Suyang greatly increased.
+Both Suyang and his younger brother, Grand Prince Anpyeong, sought opportunities to take control of the country.

 In order to court the support of the Ming dynasty, Suyang became an ambassador in 1452.
 He also surrounded himself with trusted allies, including his famous tactician, Han Myŏnghoe, who advised him to take over the government in a coup.
 In 1453, Suyang killed Kim Chongsŏ and his faction, thereby taking the reins of power into his own hands.
-After the coup, he arrested his own brother, Grand Prince Anpyeong, first sending him into exile, then sentencing him to death.
+After the coup, he arrested his younger brother, Grand Prince Anpyeong, first sending him into exile, then sentencing him to death.